sylhare/sylhare.github.io/_posts/2020-12-12-Prometheus-Garfana-Metrics.md

         enabled: true
 ```

-With the above config you should be able to check the metrics at [localhost:9000/actuator/prometheus](http://localhost:9000/actuator/prometheus).
+With the above config you should be able to check the metrics at [localhost:9100/prometheus](http://localhost:9100/prometheus).
+We set the base path to be `/` instead of `actuator`.
 Also you may need to set jmx to true (which is false by default in spring 2.x) for some metrics (like for kafka)

 ```yml